 When lodging the application, an applicant will also be able to elect if they would like to participate in a 'Right of Appearance'.
 The Right of Appearance is optional.
 It allows an applicant to speak to the Review Officer about:

-- the review
+- The review

-- highlight matters they consider supports their application
+- Highlight matters they consider supports their application

-- put forward their view on how they consider the evidence should be interpreted.
+- Put forward their view on how they consider the evidence should be interpreted.

 The Right of Appearance is not an investigative process or an opportunity to provide oral evidence.
-The Review Officer will not take a statement, make judgments of character or provide an applicant any advice on what information they should provide.
+The Review Officer will not take a statement, make judgements of character or provide an applicant any advice on what information they should provide.
 Any information an applicant would like considered as part of the review will need to be provided in writing.

 The Right of Appearance can be conducted via the telephone or in person at the Office of Industrial Relations premises at 347 Ann Street, Brisbane.